Side Effect Reporting

 Most common side effects of Gazyva

-The most common side effects of Gazyva are infusion reactions, low white blood cell counts, low platelet counts, low red blood cell counts, fever, cough, and muscle and joint pain.
+The most common side effects of Gazyva are infusion reactions, low white blood cell counts, low platelet counts, low red blood cell counts, fever, cough, nausea, and diarrhea.

 Immunizations: Before receiving Gazyva therapy, the patient should tell the patient’s healthcare provider if the patient has recently received or is scheduled to receive a vaccine.
 Patients who are treated with Gazyva should not receive live vaccines

 Pregnancy: A patient should tell the doctor if the patient is pregnant, plans to become pregnant, or is breastfeeding.
 It is not known if Gazyva may harm the patient’s unborn baby or pass into the patient’s breast milk.
 The patient should use birth control while using Gazyva and for 12 months after treatment.
-The patient should speak to the doctor about discontinuing Gazyva if the patient is breastfeeding
+Mothers who have been exposed to Gazyva during pregnancy should discuss the safety and timing of live virus vaccinations for their infants with their child’s healthcare providers.
+The patient should speak to the doctor about discontinuing Gazyva if the patient is breastfeeding.

 Patients must tell their doctor about any side effect that bothers them or that does not go away.